 Compressors, percussion tools and vehicles shall be fitted with effective silencers of a type recommended by the manufacturers of the equipment.
-Pneumatic drills and other noisy appliances shall not be use during days of rest or after normal working hours without the consent of the Project Manager.
+Pneumatic drills and other noisy appliances shall not be used during days of rest or after normal working hours without the consent of the Project Manager.
+All machinery shall be inspected by a licensed plant and machinery inspector to ensure they are in good condition.

 Areas where noise levels exceed 90 decibels, even on a temporary basis, shall be posted as high noise level areas.
+The Contractor shall ensure adherence to permissible noise levels depending on construction sites the works are ongoing as highlighted in The Environmental Management And Coordination (Noise and Excessive Vibration Pollution) (Control) Regulations, 2009 as presented in Tables below: